RTXteam/PloverDB/README.md

 # PloverDB

-Plover is a prototype **in-memory database service** that can answer **one-hop queries** on a given biomedical knowledge graph (supplied in JSON [Biolink](https://biolink.github.io/biolink-model/) format).
+Plover is a prototype **read-only in-memory database service** that can answer **one-hop queries** on a given biomedical knowledge graph (supplied in JSON [Biolink](https://biolink.github.io/biolink-model/) format).

 It accepts [TRAPI](https://github.com/NCATSTranslator/ReasonerAPI) query graphs.
 More specifically, it can answer these kinds of queries:

 1. **Single-hop**: `(>=1 curies)--[>=0 predicates]--(>=0 categories, >=0 curies)`
 2. **Edge-less**: Consist only of `QNode`s (all of which must have curies specified)

-It currently only answers queries in an **undirected** fashion, but is poised to be able to do directed queries as well.
+It can answer queries in either an undirected (default) or directed fashion.

 It returns the IDs of the nodes and edges comprising the answer to the query in the following format:
 ```